Hire BI/Data Engineers

-Business Intelligence platformBusinesses utilize business intelligence software to gather data from internal and external sources.
-During an interview, you may anticipate being asked to analyze the company’s platform, which might be Oracle, Microsoft, Tableau, or MicroStrategy.
-It is critical to have a broad awareness of the platform’s functionality, as well as any new features incorporated in the most recent version.
-You should also understand the technological architecture and how it compares to other business intelligence platforms on the market.
+Business Intelligence platformBusinesses rely on business intelligence software to collect data from both internal and external sources.
+During an interview, you should prepare to be asked to evaluate the company’s chosen platform, which can be Oracle, Microsoft, Tableau, or MicroStrategy.
+Having a well-rounded understanding of the platform’s features, as well as any newly implemented components in the latest version, is essential.
+Additionally, you should be knowledgeable in the technological architecture of the platform and its competitive advantages compared to other business intelligence software solutions in the market.

-Data modelingAs a Business Intelligence Developer, you must first configure the environment on the BI Platform.
-This is required for reporting and data analysis.
-To understand corporate processes and how data travels across the firm, you will need to interact with your colleagues.
-To be able to change and retrieve data, you must have excellent SQL abilities.
-Finally, you must understand the organization’s BI Platform in order to construct the environment around its unique capabilities.
+Data modellingAs a Business Intelligence Developer, it is essential to configure the environment on the BI Platform for accurate reporting and data analysis.
+To gain an understanding of corporate operations and how data traverses the company, it is necessary to communicate with colleagues.
+Additionally, strong SQL skills are required to modify and acquire data.
+Finally, comprehension of the organisation’s BI Platform is essential in order to construct the environment to meet its distinct capabilities.

-APIs for dataAn API (application programming interface) allows front-end and back-end programs to communicate with one another in order to execute a task.
-Web applications, for example, employ an API to communicate between the user interface and the back-end functionality and data.
-An API enables an application to access a database, get information from relevant database tables, process the request, and give an HTTP-based answer to the web template, which is then shown in the web browser.
-Data engineers provide APIs in databases to allow data scientists and business intelligence analysts to query the data.
+APIs for dataAn Application Programming Interface (API) is a tool that allows different software components to interact with each other in order to complete a task.
+For instance, web applications rely on an API to facilitate communication between the user interface and the back-end functionality and data.
+This allows the application to access the database, retrieve information from corresponding database tables, process the request, and return an HTTP-based response to the web template, which is then displayed in the web browser.
+Moreover, data engineers integrate APIs in databases to allow data scientists and business intelligence analysts to query the data.

 How can I find remote BI/Data engineer jobs?